cdcountrydelight/CDPreferencesHelper/README.md

-# CDPreferenceHelper
+# CD Preference Helper

-**CDPreferenceHelper** is a lightweight library designed to simplify working with **DataStore** for storing preferences in Android applications.
+**CD Preference Helper** is a lightweight library designed to simplify working with **DataStore** for storing preferences in Android applications.
 It provides an easy-to-use API to manage preferences using **DataStore** while supporting features like error handling and migration.

 ![Platform](https://img.shields.io/badge/Platform-Android-green.svg)
 ![API Level](https://img.shields.io/badge/API-21+-blue.svg)